January 31, 2020

 In rare instances, a coronavirus that originates in animals may evolve or “jump species” to infect humans.
 These viruses can cause more severe illnesses in people, such as severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).

-The COVID-19 respiratory disease that originated in Wuhan, Hubei province, China, is believed to be the latest example of animal-to-person spread.
+The COVID-19 respiratory disease that was first detected in Wuhan, Hubei province, China, is believed to be the latest example of animal-to-person spread.

 What precautions is MD Anderson taking to protect its patients?